Be ready in the event of power outages

 - Make sure you have flashlights, fresh batteries, and a battery-operated radio handy, and fill containers and your bathtub with water.

 - In case phone service is still available, make sure you have a corded phone, which does not rely on electricity for use.

-- If you or a family member requires life-support equipment such as a respirator, make sure your utility knows about these needs, and have a backup source of power ready if the power does go out.
+- If you or a family member requires life-support equipment such as a respirator, have a backup source of power ready.
 Keep your backup generator in good condition and test it periodically.